openversity/openversity.github.io/docs/rust/guess-game.md

 * Program will come out of the loop with `break` keyword, when the guess is equal to secret_number

 ---

+## Summary
+* Cargo tool plays the role every where; It manages the external crates
+* There are 3 loops in Rust `loop`, `while`, and `for`
+* Rust variable are immutable
+* Rust variable can be shadowed
+* Reference are used to referto same value or object
+* Error handling is done thourgh enum `Result`
+* `match` is the powerful expression for comparing values

+---

 class: middle
 # Questions